octoanswers/octo-site/README.md

 Answeropedia is a wiki-based Q&A (questions and answers) service, running on PHP/MySQL.

-Currently, OctoAnswers is launched only in [Russian](https://answeropedia.org/ru).
-If you want that OctoAnswers to work in your own language, please [contact me](https://www.facebook.com/alexandergomzyakov) on Facebook, we can talk about it.
+Currently, Answeropedia is launched only in [Russian](https://answeropedia.org/ru).
+If you want that Answeropedia to work in your own language, please [contact me](https://www.facebook.com/alexandergomzyakov) on Facebook, we can talk about it.

 ## Requirements

 + Apache/Nginx
-+ PHP 5.4+;
++ PHP 7.0+;
 + MySQL/MariaDB databases;
 + Gettext module;